Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 Polyester satin makes you sweat, while silk is thermoregulating.
 So when choosing bed linen, it's important to choose genuine silk fabrics over imitations.

-Choose natural silk with Maison de la soie
+Choose natural silk with Maison de la Soie

 At Maison de la soie, we've been silk specialists since 2010.
 Our products are made exclusively from high-quality, 100% natural mulberry silk.